GauthamArunachalam/reading-notes/finance/All About Mutual Funds.md

 - We can invest in **hybrid P/E** ratio funds which invests in equity is the P/E is below the predetermined levels and changes its investment to debt it P/E moves over the value.
 In this type of funds investor does not get entire upside of the equity and also is not affected by downside of a falling market.

+> Side Pocketing in Debt funds - When AMCs lend money to corporate and they default.
+The AMCs hope to recover those funds in the future.
+In the meantime an investor can sell his units and have no benefit from the recovery.
+To avoid such cases SEBI as ordered AMC to bundle the non performing assets into a new fund and allot units in that fund proportionate to their holdings in the original fund.
+Thus when recovery happens and the investor owns the newly created fund he can benefit from that.

+- If a mutual fund gives 40% return in a single year usually this can be due to excess liquidity in the market.
+There are high chances that the fund will under perform in the near future.
+It is difficult to maintain the same level of returns because money will chase performance as the AMU increases it is difficult to keep the same returns.
+In this case we can exit the fund and move the capital to a debt instrument and start a fresh SIP.

 ## Multi asset fund

 - Multi asset funds are mutual funds that invest in multiple asset classes.
 Best eg. are balanced fund, hybrid P/E fund etc.,